 Detection device/rule configuration error

-This category reflects rules on detection devices, which are usually passive or active components of use-case-applicability:bad-IOC/rule-pattern-value
+This category reflects rules on detection devices, which are usually passive or active components of network security.

 Products often require external indicator information or security feeds to be applied on active or passive infrastructure components to create alerts.